rouge-ruby/rouge/README.md

 languages being highlighted.
 You can help Rouge by filing bug reports or developing new lexers.

+Everyone interacting in Rouge and its sub-projects' code bases is expected to follow the Rouge [Code of Conduct][code-of-conduct].

+[code-of-conduct]: CODE_OF_CONDUCT.md

 ### Bug Reports

 Rouge uses GitHub's Issues to report bugs.
 You can [choose][issue-chooser] from